 High heels, as you may already know, weren’t originally made to be worn by women.
 Several decades later, the high heels we come to know today are the mark of a glamorous woman.
 Heels have become synonymous with fashion and sophistication.
 But, we can’t also rule out that wearing high heels is part of the dress code in a company.

 We are not saying that you should not wear high heels anymore.
-But, you should wear them on moderation.
+But, you should wear them in moderation.
 Of course, even with protection such as orthotics, strutting all day long wearing them would show you the ugly effects later on.

-In a woman's anatomy, the wearing of high heels causes imbalance if the body doesn't react.
+In a woman’s anatomy, the wearing of high heels causes imbalance if the body doesn’t react.
 This is because the balls of the feet take most of your body weight.
 Did you know that to maintain proper balance, a woman has to tense multiple groups of muscles?
 A woman has to compensate with intense pressure on the balls of the feet by tensing the chest, hip, and back areas.
 Furthermore, the spine becomes out of alignment as the lower back is pushed forward to support the lower body.
-To add to this, the knees feel more pressure than the usual when wearing heeled footwear.
+To add to this, the knees feel more pressure than usual when wearing heeled footwear.

 Long-term effects of daily high heel wear include the calves shortening and the thickening of tendons.
 The feet, back, and knees are strained more than enough which might cause deformation as opposed to the correct alignment.

-Each increase in inches on both heels also increase the pressure brought down on the balls of the feet.
-As an informational background, wearing 1-inch heels subjects the ball of the foot or the forefoot to a 22% of the body weight.
+Each increase in inches on both heels also increases the pressure brought down on the balls of the feet.
+As an informational background, wearing 1-inch heels subjects the ball of the foot or the forefoot to 22% of the body weight.
 At 2 inches, the weight subjected to those parts goes up to 57%.
 And then, at 3 inches, the body weight pressure carried by the ball of the foot or forefoot is at 76%.

-Though there aren't as many brands for heel insoles as others that are used on athletic shoes or dress shoes, there are some which you can buy that are worth their value.
+Though there aren’t as many brands for heel insoles as others that are used on athletic shoes or dress shoes, there are some that you can buy that are worth their value.
 Some of them are listed here.

-One great brand for metatarsal pads is Dr. Frederick's.
-The gel cushion comes in a standard size but is very versatile in catering different foot sizes.
-Furthermore, the cushion is super stretchy to provide extreme cushioning the foot needs.
+One great brand for metatarsal pads is Dr. Frederick’s.
+The gel cushion comes in a standard size but is very versatile in catering to different foot sizes.
+Furthermore, the cushion is super stretchy to provide extreme cushioning for the foot needs.

 Dr. Frederick’s met pad’s main selling point is its ability to eliminate pressure points.
 In each step especially when wearing heels, the weight of the body becomes concentrated to the few parts of the foot anatomy.
 But by wearing one of these met pads, the weight is distributed throughout to give the foot the comfort it needs.
 Also, Dr. Frederick’s has the ability to absorb shock and vibration.

-According to the veteran users, this met pad is best worn with socks for a snug fit.
+According to veteran users, this met pad is best worn with socks for a snug fit.
 But you can also opt to wear shoes that are close to the actual size of the foot for a more comforting feel.

 Dr. Frederick’s met pads are also reusable.
 They are easy to clean.
 But, one downside in this met pad is it makes the foot sweaty than usual.